Nile River Glowworm Caves & Punakaiki

 Hundreds or even thousands of the larvae will live close to each other on damp sheltered surfaces just like the cave roof in Charleston, creating the galaxy-like effect we are regularly amazed by.
 There are other glow-worm caves in New Zealand, but they tend to be busier than the Nile River and often they have encroached more on the natural environment.
 The Nile River operation has hardly touched the caves.
 Combined with long term locals running the tours and generations of families serving as guides, there is a very welcoming atmosphere here.

 These are the highlights of day two of our 13 day New Zealand 'World Heritage Walking Tour' - a fully guided walking tour starting and finishing in Christchurch.
 We have carefully planned this itinerary to include the best walks in New Zealand, iconic activities you’ll never forget whilst enjoying accommodation that offers all the comforts of home.
 Walking highlights are day hikes on the Milford, Routeburn and Hollyford Tracks plus time spent in Mount Cook and Arthur’s Pass National Parks.

 Your tour includes bucket-list activities such as glacier hiking, a Lake Wanaka cruise and a helicopter flight from Milford Sound to Martins Bay.
-There is no camping or staying in huts on this tour, accommodation is at a four star standard and we sample the best local cuisine and wines on our journeys on both the North and South Island.
+There is no camping or staying in huts on this tour, accommodation is at a laid-back luxury standard and we sample the best local cuisine and wines on our journeys on both the North and South Island.
 For more information please contact us now or order a copy of our free brochure.